citycoins/protocol/README.md

 bash scripts/copy-contracts.sh
 ```

-NB If you are unable to execute the script, run the following command to update the permissions then try again:
+If you are unable to execute the script, run the following command to update the permissions then try again:

 ```bash
 chmod 755 scripts/copy-contracts.sh
 ```

-The difference between running the tests with the local, filtered contracts is just the following changes
+The difference between running the tests with the local, filtered contracts is the following changes
 in Clarinet.toml;

 ```bash